JahJahTeam/monsterID-android/README.md

 TODO
 ----
-1. Colorize
-2. Give auto padding to image for rounded images
+1. Give auto padding to image for rounded images
-3. Use cache to strore images
+2. Use cache to strore images

 license
 ----